richardheath/zeal/docs/design.md

 Zeal config is designed to be single source of truth within the lifecycle of the package.

-## Package Lifecycle

-Zeal can be used to automate full lifecyle of package which includes building, deployment, and runtime.
-Zeal is focused on deployment.
-Build and runtime events can be used to facilitate automation.

-* Build
-* Test
-* Package
-* Install
-* Uninstall
-* Start
-* Stop

 ## Settings

 All commands that affects packages support settings.
 These are key value pairs